bpan2/httplinkchecker/README.md

 		2.1 LinkRetriever: 1.
 Performance is a key factor to be considered when the number of files to be searched and the size of a file to be searched are signficant enough to impact the performance of this tool.
-				   2. GNU Grep is recommended for searching for HTTP link due to its implmenetation of Boyer–Moore string-search algorithm.
+				   2. GNU Grep is recommended for searching for HTTP links due to its implmenetation of Boyer–Moore string-search algorithm.
 				   3. Multithreading is considered.
 				   4. SeekableByteChannel and ByteBuffer.allocateDirect are considered